Wanjie-Ryan/LMS/readme.md

 7. **gofmt** - Ensures all Go files are properly formatted.

 - If go test or go build fails, the workflow will stop and mark the build as failed.

+**gofmt**

+- Go's built in formatter -- its the Prettier of Go.
+  **gofmt -l .**
+- shows unformatted files
+  **gofmt -w .**
+- Auto formats everything
+- -w: write the formatted output back to the files.
+- . format the current directory recursively.